MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

    EventQueue eventQueue = EventQueue.getInstance();

-   // Assuming that eventType has been stored in the Java world when you registered the listener. int type = eventType;
+   // Assuming that eventType has been stored in the Managed world when you registered the listener. int type = eventType;
    int data = 12;